 Gamify Your Reality

-You hear ‘be present’ repeated by everyone from self help gurus, yoga instructors, public speaking coaches to pickup artists and comedians.
-Meditation, Yoga, Tai Chi, Tantric practice and even Dual N-Back training can help you practice being present but this article is going to focus on the intersection of being present, body language and situational awareness and how they can be practiced by gamifying your reality.
+You hear ‘be present’ repeated by everyone from self-help gurus, yoga instructors, and public speaking coaches to pickup artists and comedians.
+Meditation, Yoga, Tai Chi, Tantric practice, and even Dual N-Back training can help you practice being present but this article is going to focus on the intersection of being present, body language, situational awareness, and how they can be practiced by gamifying your reality.

-On a simple level, ‘be present’ means that your thoughts are focused on the here and now as opposed to in the past or future.
+Being present means that your thoughts are focused on the here and now as opposed to the past or future.

 - Future 50%

 - Past 30%

 I don’t want to change these proportions, the objective is to change the flexibility of my mind so I can transition robustly from thinking about the future, past, and present.
 Furthermore, when I am present I want to be 100% present, not 80% present, and 20% worried about some credit card bill I need to pay.
 This article isn’t here to sell you on the benefits of being present for that read something like The Power of Now by Eckhart Tolle or check out the Youtube channel of “Tyler” of Real Social Dynamics.

 The 2nd Problem: Most of the ways that people practice being present are time-consuming and not very much fun.
 It takes pretty world-class discipline to consistently meditate for 20 minutes daily or brain train with a Dual N-Back app regularly.

 Constantly play the games below in your head to prompt increased situational awareness, social awareness, and being present…